zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-CASP-CAPRI-T70-24/index.md

 If everything went well, the interface window should have updated itself and it should now show the list of residues for molecules 1 and 2.
-Since we do not define these residues manually, click on the "Next" button at the bottom left of the interface.
+Since we do not define these residues, click on the "Next" button at the bottom left of the interface.

 * **Step 6:** Turn on center-of-mass restraints.
 For this unfold the **Distance restraints menu** in the **Docking parameters window**